officialasishkumar/officialasishkumar.github.io/content/blogs/merkuro-hindi-translation-SoK-2024.md

 After completing the pre-tasks, I applied for the project and eventually got selected.

 The first task was to translate [Merkuro](https://apps.kde.org/merkuro.calendar/) in Hindi.
 I used a software by kde called [Lokalize](https://apps.kde.org/lokalize/) to translate the application.
-If you wish to get started using Lokalize,
+If you wish to get started using Lokalize, you can read this [blog](https://raghukamath.com/how-to-translate-krita-to-your-own-language/) by Raghu Kamath.